 This is the next post in my Website Options for Law Firms series.
-I’ve previously discussed whether attorneys should build their own websites or if they should hire a developer and have provided tips for lawyers who will be hiring a developer to build their firm’s website.
+I’ve previously discussed whether attorneys should build their own websites or hire a developer and have provided tips for lawyers who will be hiring a developer to build their firm’s website.

 My experience in evaluating Scorpion Web Design as a law firm’s website option